Mount Hua Sect

-The Mount Hua Sect or Mount Hua School, also known as the Huashan Sect, is a fictional martial arts sect mentioned in several works of wuxia fiction.
-It is commonly featured as one of the leading orthodox sects in the wulin (martial artists' community).
+The Mount Hua Sect or Mount Hua School, also known as the Huashan Sect or Huashan School, is a fictional martial arts sect mentioned in several works of wuxia fiction.
+It is commonly named as one of the leading "orthodox" sects in the wulin (martial artists' community).
 It is named after Mount Hua, where it is based.
 The sect appears in three of Jin Yong's novels.

 There is a real-life Mount Hua Sect which has hardly any association with martial arts.
 (Note: Only the Taoist sage Chen Tuan, who founded the Liuhebafa, is known to have attended the Huashan Taoist Monastery on Mount Hua.
 Otherwise, Mount Hua is not considered a development ground for Chinese martial arts.)
-It was founded in the Song dynasty by Hao Datong, one of the "Seven Immortals of Quanzhen", who also appears as a character in Jin Yong's Condor Trilogy.
-However, in wuxia fiction, these two sects do not have any connection.
+It was founded during the Song dynasty by Hao Datong of the Quanzhen School of Taoism; Hao Datong also appears as a minor character in Jin Yong's Condor Trilogy.
+In Jin Yong's novels, these two sects are unrelated.

 History

-In The Heaven Sword and Dragon Saber, set in the Yuan dynasty, the Mount Hua Sect is briefly mentioned to be one of the six leading orthodox sects in the jianghu.
+In The Heaven Sword and Dragon Saber, set in the 14th century during the Yuan dynasty, the Mount Hua Sect is one of the six leading "orthodox" martial arts sects in the wulin.
 Its leader is Xianyu Tong.

-In The Smiling, Proud Wanderer, the sect's leader Yue Buqun is the sect's 13th-generation leader.
-The Mount Hua Sect is part of the Five Mountain Sword Sects Alliance and Yue Buqun becomes the alliance's chief after defeating his predecessor, Zuo Lengchan of the Mount Song Sect.
+In The Smiling, Proud Wanderer, Yue Buqun is the sect's 13th-generation leader.
+The Mount Hua Sect is also a member of the Five Mountain Sword Sects Alliance, an alliance formed by five "orthodox" martial arts sects specialising in swordsmanship and each based on one of the Five Great Mountains.
 The novel's protagonist, Linghu Chong, is Yue Buqun's first apprentice.
-In the novel, the Mount Hua Sect is inferior to only the Shaolin Sect, Wudang Sect and Sun Moon Holy Cult.
+In the novel, the Mount Hua Sect is second to only the Shaolin Sect, Wudang Sect, and Sun Moon Holy Cult.

-In Sword Stained with Royal Blood, set near the end of the Ming dynasty, the protagonist, Yuan Chengzhi, is a member of the Mount Hua Sect.
-His master, Mu Renqing, is the sect's leader and is reputed to be the best living swordsman in the jianghu (martial artists' community) at the time.
-The Mount Hua Sect is one of the Four Great Sword Sects alongside Emei, Kunlun and Diancang.
+In Sword Stained with Royal Blood, set in the 17th century towards the end of the Ming dynasty, the protagonist, Yuan Chengzhi, is a member of the Mount Hua Sect.
+He was trained by Mu Renqing, the sect's leader and the most powerful swordsman in the wulin at the time.
+The Mount Hua Sect is also one of the top four martial arts sects specialising in swordsmanship, alongside Emei, Kunlun and Diancang.